prometheus-community/windows_exporter/docs/collector.process.md

 ## IIS Worker processes

 The process collector also queries the `root\\WebAdministration` WMI namespace to check for running IIS workers.
-If it succesfully retrieves a list from this namespace, it will append the name of the worker's application pool to the corresponding process.
+If it successfully retrieves a list from this namespace, it will append the name of the worker's application pool to the corresponding process.
 Whitelist/blacklist matching occurs before this name is appended, so you don't have to take this name in consideration when writing your expression.

 Note that this specific feature **only works** if the [IIS Management Scripts and Tools](https://learn.microsoft.com/en-us/iis/manage/scripting/managing-sites-with-the-iis-wmi-provider) are installed.
 If they are not installed then all worker processes return as just `w3wp`.